You want to know how to install a toilet. You think to yourself, "It can't be all that difficult..."

 Depending on the type of toilet you are installing, this step can vary a little bit.

-Generally there are two bolts that hold the tank on and a large rubber gasket that goes between the tank and bowl.
+Generally the toilet tank parts are two bolts that hold the tank on and a large rubber gasket that goes between the tank and bowl.

 Slip this rubber gasket on around the pipe that is on the bottom of the tank.
 Be sure the taper is facing the correct way. (small diameter at the bottom)